The photon PDF within the CT18 global analysis: Introduction

 Finally, owing to its importance to the LHC phenomenology discussed at the end of this article, in this work we concentrate on the photon PDF of the {\it proton}.
-While it is technically feasible to carry out an analogous study for the photonic content of the neutron (a study which, in full generality, would necessitate the consideration of explicit charge-symmetry breaking), we defer such considerations to a later work.
+We note that it is also technically feasible to carry out analogous studies for the photon content of the neutron, as considered in the MMHT2015qed~\cite{Harland-Lang:2019pla} and MSHT20qed~\cite{Cridge:2021pxm} analyses.
+To treat such scenarios in full generality, it is necessary to consider the possibility of explicit charge-symmetry breaking at parton-level, and we defer such issues to later work.

 The organization of this paper is as follows.
 In Sec.~\ref{sec:LUX2DGLAP}, we present both the LUX formalism and DGLAP evolution approaches to generate photon PDFs.
 In Sec.~\ref{sec:CT18lux}, we discuss the CT18lux photon PDF based on the LUX formalism.
 Various sources of the photon PDF uncertainty are also discussed.
 In Sec.~\ref{sec:ct18qed}, we present the result of the DGLAP-driven CT18qed, and compare various photon PDF sets with different choices of the input scale, $\mu_0$, where the photon PDF is provided by the LUX master formula.
 The main difference between the CT18qed and CT18lux photon PDFs will also be explored.
 In Sec.~\ref{sec:pheno}, we investigate the phenomenological implications of these photon PDFs at the LHC, including high-mass Drell-Yan, vector-boson pair, top-quark pair, and Higgs associated with vector-boson production.
 In Sec.~\ref{sec:conc}, we discuss our findings and give conclusions.
 Following the main body of the paper, we defer a number of technical details to a set of appendices.
-In App.~\ref{app:chi2}, we present $\chi^2$ values for the main PDFs released in this study.
 The separation of the photon PDF into elastic and inelastic components is discussed in App.~\ref{app:sep_inel}.
 In App.~\ref{app:sep}, we detail the physical factorization and $\msbar$ conversion terms that appear in the LUX formalism.